What this notice is about

-You claimed an exemption for yourself, but someone else claimed you as a dependent exemption for the same tax year on another tax return.
+You claimed yourself, but someone else claimed you as a dependent for the same tax year on another tax return.

-You can’t claim an exemption for yourself if someone else is entitled to take an exemption for you as his or her dependent.
+You can’t claim yourself if someone else is entitled to claim you as his or her dependent.

-- Review the rules for claiming each dependent or qualifying child in Publication 501, Exemptions, Standard Deduction, and Filing Information.
+- Review the rules for claiming each dependent or qualifying child in Publication 501, Dependents, Standard Deduction, and Filing Information (PDF).
 After reviewing the rules:

 - If you don’t qualify as someone's dependent, you don’t need to contact us or take any action.